smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Memory overhead
 '''''''''''''''

-Memory overhead of ZeptoVM-Medium is (in addition to overhead of ZeptoVM-Small) is 1+4*ZEPTOVM_MAX_PSEUDOTHREADS, though if PARALLEL instruction is intended to be used, an increase of ZEPTOVM_EXPR_STACK_SIZE parameter of ZeptoVM-Small is advised.
+Memory overhead of ZeptoVM-Medium is (in addition to overhead of ZeptoVM-Small) is 1+4*ZEPTOVM_MAX_PSEUDOTHREADS, though an increase of ZEPTOVM_EXPR_STACK_SIZE parameter of ZeptoVM-Small is advised.

-TODO: ZEPTOVM_INTERRUPT (? where?)

 Appendix
 --------